• Skip to primary navigation

 Make it as spicy as you want.
 You can easily dip each fillet of fish into a shallow dish filled with seasoning to get a good, even coating.

 Get Cooking.
-Heat a heavy cast iron skillet to medium-high heat and add the salmon fillets, buttery-seasoned side down.
+Heat a heavy cast iron skillet to medium-high heat and add the fish fillets, buttery-seasoned side down.
 Cook 3-5 minutes to blacken.

 Brush or drizzle on the remaining butter, then generously add more seasoning.